 Step 4:

-Let us initialize the static variable to non zero which will then be stored in Initialized Data Segment (DS).
+Let us initialize the static variable to non zero which will then be stored in the Initialized Data Segment (DS).

 Compile and Check.